-Welcome to Graduate and International Student Services (GISS) at the University of Central Missouri.
-GISS is here for you.
+Welcome to International Student Services (ISS) at the University of Central Missouri.
+ISS is here for you.
 Whether you are a domestic graduate student or an international student, we will guide you through the application process, assist with admissions and enrollment and continue to support you through your studies in one of the best graduate programs.

 You will experience a simple, streamlined process when you apply for your graduate program at UCM.

 Complete your application, submit the application fee and upload a copy of your transcripts.
 That's all it takes for our office to review your application!

 Then it is onto the graduate program you chose on your application.
 The program may request additional documents for review.
 Once they review your credentials, you will see your admission decision on your student status page.